bwmhamad/med.sh/README.md

 # Welcome to med.sh
-Mount Encrypted Drive is a utility script to mount drives that are encrypted with BitLocker on Ubuntu.
-Using `dislocker` and `zenity` packages, MED provides UI that facilitates process of mounting.
-It also adds icon to Ubuntu launcher for easy access.
+Mount Encrypted Drive is a utility script for Linux that provides GUI/CLI for mounting and unmounting drives that are locked with BitLocker.
+MED is built with `dislocker` and `zenity` packages.
+Script can also add icon to launcher for easy access.

 ## Features
-1. Automates the process of mounting drives with `dislocker`
+1. Automates the process of mounting/unmounting drives with `dislocker`
 2. Provides UI similar to Windows.

 ![UI](img/screen1.png)